MobileChromeApps/mobile-chrome-apps/spec/README.md

 This is a collection of automatic and manual tests that exercise various `chrome.*` APIs from Chrome Apps v2.

-## As a Mobile Chrome App
+## As a mobile Chrome App

     # From mobile-chrome-apps repository:
-    ./mca create com.google.ChromeSpec --source=spec
+    cca create com.google.ChromeSpec --link-to=spec

-## As a Desktop Chrome App
+## As a desktop Chrome App

 * goto `chrome://extensions`
 * click "Load Unpacked Extension"